The Royal Demands

 Streams of royal purple and silver banners decorated the walls of the interior hallways.
 The Lion crest decorated the walls.
-Loud trumpets blared announcing their entrance.
-Up on the dais a middle aged King and his wife sat comfortably.
+Loud trumpets blared, announcing their entrance.
+Up on the dais, a middle-aged King and his wife sat comfortably.
 Their elegant and majestic attire was a simple mix of summer clothes that were not overly covered with fur but more like thin cotton clothes so the breeze could keep them cool.

-“Are you the creature that slew that giant?” asked the King.
+“Are you the creature that slew that giant?” asked the King?
 His voice was loud and strong.

 “Yes.
 I am,” said Zero, “but I was not the only one who stopped Lilith.
-The other Adventurers helped chip away her health.
+The other Adventurers helped chip away at her health.
 I was lucky enough to be present at the last blow.”
 Zero humbly replied.

 “I hope you don’t mind if I speak out of turn.”

-“The true Hero Lilith was not at fault, it was the demon blood that contaminated her body and mind that warped the once great hero.”
+“The true Hero Lilith was not at fault; it was the demon blood that contaminated her body and mind that warped the once great hero.”

-“That is true, but I am afraid that the citizens might not see the truth.
+“That is true, but I am afraid the citizens might not see the truth.
 Once disaster strikes, they need a scapegoat to take away their pain and suffering.
 It seems already the citizens had spoken out in outcry to take down her statue.”

 “It does not matter what she has done in the past anymore.
 The recent rampage has affected the lives of many.
 It is difficult to erase such a disaster from the minds of the citizens in one day.
 Only time will tell and heal the wounds.
 The honor of Lilith is not what I have called you here for.”

 Talons of the falcon

 Minimum weapon level requirement 130.

 This weapon was made by the finest blacksmith in the Kingdom.
 The claw weapon protects your own personal claws from breaking.

 + 50 attack power

-+500 Fame has been given by the king for the effort you have given in slaying the rampaging monster called Lilith.
++500 Fame has been given by the King for your effort in slaying the rampaging monster called Lilith.

 “Thank you.”
-Once again Zero gave him a nod, but a bit deeper.
+Once again, Zero gave him a nod but a bit deeper.
 “It fits wonderfully.”

 Zero’s ears perked at the word.
-How the king knew this he did not know.
-“That would be me sire.
+How the King knew this, he did not know.
+“That would be me, sire.
 I am a Drezo Regalia.”

 “You are.”
-The king perked up from Zero’s answer.
-“You are this so called Drezo Regalia?”
+The King perked up from Zero’s answer.
+“You are this so-called Drezo Regalia?”

-“I see…” The king scanned the paper, “the mark of the Infinity.
+“I see…” The King scanned the paper, “the mark of the Infinity.
 Truly this is the mark that can not be forged.”
 When finished reading, the King handed it back to the Page, and the Page gave the paper to Zero.

-“Even though this is proof there is a second part to the contract that I have.
+“Even though this is proof, there is a second part to the contract that I have.
 All I ask you to do is one task.
 Hunt down the Minotaur that resides in the Maze of Geruem.
-Then I will not ask from you about the Royal- I mean Draconis Library anymore.
+Then I will not ask you about the Royal- I mean Draconis Library anymore.
 There is a second part to the agreement between my ancestors and the Drezo Regalia to do one favor that equals the value of the Draconis Library.
 Bring me the Golden Eye.
 Then I shall give you the other half of the contract between our two species.”

 The Quest to retrieve the Golden Eye has been initiated and accepted.

 An ancient contract between the Drezo Regalia and the King has been brought back to life.
-The king has asked you to bring back the Golden Eye from the Maze of Geruem in the Continent of Electric for the Drezo Regalia to truly own the building of Draconis Library.
+The King has asked you to bring back the Golden Eye from the Maze of Geruem in the Continent of Electric for the Drezo Regalia to truly own the building of Draconis Library.

 Reward: The 2nd half of the Certificate of Draconis Library.